Tips for Completing Your Long-Term Disability Claim and Update Forms

 An employer statement is usually completed by your human resources department or supervisor.
-On this form, employers are instructed to list your job duties, inform of the last day worked, the salary you collected, and other information of this nature.
+On this form, employers are instructed to list your job duties, mention the last day you worked, the salary you collected, and other information of this nature.

 Long-term disability insurers may require additional forms throughout the claims process, known as update forms.
 Update forms are intended to determine if the claimant’s condition has changed and are typically requested when the insurance company is reevaluating your disability claim.
 Update forms will likely contain another claimant statement and physician statement; employer statements are not generally included in update forms.
-The claimant and physician statements at this stage will likely be different from your initial forms, specifically asking about changes to your condition.
+The claimant and physician statements at this stage will likely be different from your initial forms because, at this stage, they will specifically be asking about changes to your condition.